ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

     :Content-Type:
         :application/vnd.ez.api.ViewInput+xml: the view input in xml format (see View_)
         :application/vnd.ez.api.ViewInput+json: the view input in json format (see View_)
+:Experimental:
+    :Query Type:
+        By default, the Query_ referenced in the ViewInput_ is considered as a Content Query.
+A Location Query can be used by setting the Query's node "type" attribute to "location".
 :Response: 200 OK
            Note : when persistence will be implemented, it will change to 201 Created